 Remember, genealogy is not just about getting the facts.
 You want to put a face to the person that you are researching.

 Be inspired like me to learn as much as you can about them.
-Really get to know your ancestors!
+Get to know your ancestors!

 You can create a family tree from an existing GEDCOM that you may have.
 But you will not be able to create or export a GEDCOM file at Family Search.

 Partners with other genealogy search websites!

 Family Search partnered with other genealogy websites in 2014.
 This means that even more records are available for you to use for your research.

-Three of the world’s biggest genealogy such as Ancestry, FindMyPast and MyHeritage are linked to Family Search.
+Three of the world’s biggest genealogies such as Ancestry, FindMyPast, and MyHeritage are linked to Family Search.

-However, please note that in order to gain full access to these external records you will need to be a subscribing member to these sites.
+However, please note that to gain full access to these external records you will need to be a subscribing member to these sites.

 There is also a connection between Family Search and Billion Graves.
 This site, as the name suggests, contains a photo collection of a billion graves.

 This genealogy site allows you to search for the graves of your ancestors.
 And in doing so you can get even more vital clues to help you with your research.

-The best part about this partnership is that you do not need to leave Family Search in order to use these external resources.
+The best part about this partnership is that you do not need to leave Family Search to use these external resources.

 Tools & Features!

 As I have already mentioned you have free access to more than a million records.
-These records come in the form of digital images which are located within a number of different databases.
+These records come in the form of digital images which are located within several different databases.

 The Family History Library catalog is contained within the databases, so you also have access to genealogical records from over 110 different countries.